revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 </details>

 ---
-3. Which keyword in python helps in including condition in code?
+3. Which keyword in python helps in including condition in the code?
 a) for
 b) while
 c) if